 |Intel - The Microprocessor Revolution|

-Silicon Valley is the legendary centre of electronics and computing excellence where big companies, such as Intel, make large sums of money out of very small things indeed.
+Silicon Valley is the legendary centre of electronics and computing excellence where big companies make large sums of money out of very small things indeed.
+This is the story of how Intel, the company that is almost synonymous with the computer chip, was founded.

 But things were not as quite as they looked.